 Have an older house with a low voltage wiring system?
 Kyle Switch Plates specializes in replacement parts for low voltage light systems.
 We stock odd switch plate configurations for older style low voltage rocker switches plus more recently discontinued RS2 series square or rectangular pushbutton electrical devices that are compatible with systems installed in houses built in the U.S. during the 1940's, 1950's, 1960's, 1970's and 1980's.
 Review the main systems here to determine your series then shop for replacement parts by brand: GE, Bryant, Touch-Plate, Sierra / Despard, Remcon, Pyramid, Enercon, Douglas or LiteTouch.

 IMPORTANT: Locate the relays for the quickest and most accurate way to identify your low voltage system brand.

 Some brands have discontinued production of light switches, and as a result, some or all of the switches in your home may have been updated to a newer compatible brand.
 You must still use the same brand of relays as there were differences in functionality (voltage, polarity, single coil vs. double coil, etc.) that made them incompatible with other brands even though physically they look very similar.

 The relays will indicate the correct brand of your system, and the system brand will affect which new parts you need to purchase when replacing broken relays, switches, etc.

 Use the images of switches below to get a feel for the type of system you have, but be sure to locate your relays to verify your system's original brand.
 Relays may be located in the ceiling near the light fixture, or in a relay panel in a garage, attic, basement or closet.

-CLICK ON the image below that looks like your system then scroll down to that number below to learn more about ordering proper replacement parts.
+Find an image below that looks like your system then scroll down to that number below to learn more about ordering proper replacement parts.